chrischow/dataandstuff/_posts/.ipynb_checkpoints/2020-04-09-singapore-covid19-case-data-checkpoint.md

 Initially, the no-transmission rate (dark blue line, `tx_pct`) was high because cases were primarily imported (red line).
 Subsequently, the no-transmission rate fell alongside the number of imported cases, indicating that local transmissions rose.
 The no-transmission rate dropped below 50% shortly after DORSCON was raised to Orange on 7 Feb 20.
 Thereafter, the no-transmission rate has risen steadily as the government introduced enhanced precautionary measures.

 ## Relationship Between Status and Individual Features
 Next, we breakdown the distribution of each individual feature by the case status (Hospitalised/Discharged/Deceased).
-Note that there were only 6 deaths, so take the statistics and observations on this group may not generalise well.
+Note that there were only 6 deaths, so the statistics and observations on this group may not generalise well.

 ### Status vs. Age
 Thus far, most of the people who passed on due to COVID-19 were older on average (and the data was relatively tightly grouped around this mean).
 Meanwhile, there wasn't a big difference between the distribution of age for those currently hospitalised and those who were discharged.